 - To receive an S-Video signal, you need an S-Video cable.
-(One is usually provided with your video device.) - To receive a component video signal from a VCR or other video device, you need a BNC cable (usually provided with the device). - To connect two computers to the projector at the same time, you need a VGA to BNC cable.
+(One is usually provided with your video device.) - To receive a component video signal from a VCR or other video device having BNC connectors, you need a VGA-to-3BNC cable.
+You can purchase this from EPSON; see page 8. - To connect two computers to the projector at the same time, you need an additional VGA computer cable like the one included with the projector.
 To amplify the second computer's audio through the projector's sound system, you need an RCA-to-3.5 mm stereo cable.
 See your computer or electronics dealer to obtain these cables. - Some older PowerBooks and Macintosh desktop models may need the Macintosh adapter set shown on page 83 (available from EPSON; see page 8).
 Older iMac systems may need a special adapter to provide a VGA output port; see your computer dealer. - Some systems may need an additional cable to use the remote control as a wireless mouse.
 If your Macintosh doesn't have a USB port, you'll need a Macintosh mouse cable.
-If your PC doesn't have a USB or PS/2 port, you'll need a PC serial cable.
-See your projector dealer to obtain the correct cable. - If you plan to use the EMP Link V software to control the projector, you'll need a standard serial cable, which you may purchase from your computer dealer. - To take advantage of the projector's Digital Visual Interface, you need a DVI cable, and your computer must be capable of producing video signals in DVI format (for details, see page 89).
+If your PC doesn't have a USB or PS/2 port, you'll need a PC serial mouse cable.
+See your projector dealer to obtain the correct cable. - If you plan to use the EMP Link V software to control the projector, you'll need a standard serial cable, which you may purchase from your computer dealer. - To take advantage of the projector's Digital Visual Interface, you need a DVI cable, and your computer must be capable of producing video signals in DVI format (for details, see page 88).
 You can purchase this cable from EPSON; see page 8.

-FixYourDLP.com Sponsored by M Discount-Merchant.com (800) 281-8860 THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCESSIONES elcome
+Discount-Merchant.com (800) 281-8860 THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCORGRES